-2.3: Adam cheers Orlando with the idea that they'll live on Adam's accumulated life savings (which is mighty generous of his servant).
-Orlando praises Adam for being a faithful, old school kind of guy, and decides they'll run off together and find some low and degrading means of employment.
+2.3: Adam cheers Orlando with the idea that they'll live on Adam's accumulated savings (which is mighty generous of his servant).
+Orlando praises Adam for being a faithful, old-school kind of guy, and decides they'll run off together and find some low and degrading means of employment.

-- 3.2: Once nourished, Orlando papers the forest with little poems he's written for Rosalind, of whom he can't stop thinking.
+3.2: Once nourished, Orlando papers the forest with little poems he's written for Rosalind, whom he can't stop thinking about.
 He's full of bad poetry and love.

-- 5.2: Orlando conferences with Oliver over the fact that he's known Aliena two minutes and would like to marry her.
-The irony of this situation, as Orlando couldn't even talk to Rosalind before he wanted to marry her, is lost on him (fortunately, though, not on us).
+5.2: Orlando conferences with Oliver over the fact that he's known Aliena two minutes and would like to marry her.
+The irony of this situation—that Orlando couldn't even talk to Rosalind before he wanted to marry her—is lost on him (fortunately, though, not on us).
 Orlando then chats with Rosalind/Ganymede about the crazy kids Celia and Oliver, and points out that his heart is heavy to see his brother married when he himself is so deeply in love (and so deeply unsatisfied).
 He hears the happy news that Rosalind/Ganymede will find Rosalind for him, after professing his love for her.

 5.4: Orlando reveals to Duke Senior that he's not sure whether Rosalind/Ganymede will deliver, and that he hopes so, but he fears not.

 5.4: Orlando tells Duke Senior that the first time he saw Rosalind/Ganymede, he was sure the boy was Rosalind's little brother, yet he still bought the story of the whole forest upbringing (and didn't know he was wooing his cross-dressed lover).